Bootjack, California: Postwar Community Life

 After World War II, Bootjack retained its rural character while Mariposa County experienced gradual population growth.
 Improved transportation allowed residents to live in Bootjack while working in nearby towns or in forestry and national park services.

 In 1949, the Bootjack Stompers Square Dance Club was founded and became a central part of local cultural life.
-The club held weekly dances at a community hall near the Bootjack Store and marked its 75th anniversary in 2024, making it one of California’s oldest active square dance groups.
+The club held weekly dances at a community hall near the Bootjack Store and marked its 75th anniversary in 2024, making it one of California's oldest active square dance groups.

 Public services also expanded.
 A volunteer fire company formed during the 1950s and later became Mariposa County Fire Company 37, headquartered along Highway 49.
-In 1967, several Bootjack residents joined the county’s newly created mounted search-and-rescue posse.
+In 1967, several Bootjack residents joined the county's newly created mounted search-and-rescue posse.

 As the logging industry declined by the 1970s, Bootjack residents shifted to employment in tourism, construction, and commuting to nearby cities.
 Agriculture, including ranching and apple orchards in areas like Jerseydale, continued on a smaller scale.

 By the late 20th century, Bootjack was one of the more populous areas of the county despite lacking formal incorporation.
-Its census-designated place (CDP) population reached 1,588 in 2000, surpassing that of Mariposa’s CDP at the time.
+Its census-designated place (CDP) population reached 1,588 in 2000, surpassing that of Mariposa's CDP at the time.
 Today, Bootjack remains a largely residential community with a mix of pioneer families and newer residents seeking a rural foothill lifestyle.

 Demographics

-The 2020 United States census reported that Bootjack had a population of 661.
-The population density was 172.5 PD/sqmi.
-The racial makeup of Bootjack was 528 (79.9%) White, 7 (1.1%) African American, 33 (5.0%) Native American, 23 (3.5%) Asian, 0 (0.0%) Pacific Islander, 9 (1.4%) from other races, and 61 (9.2%) from two or more races.
-Hispanic or Latino of any race were 58 persons (8.8%).
+Bootjack first appeared as a census-designated place in the 1990 United States census.